 7. See the homes of Hollywood stars

-With its close proximity to LA’s movie studios Palm Springs has long been a hotspot for celebrities.
-Since the 1920s, Hollywood’s ‘two-hour rule’ meant actors under contract must be no more than two hours away from the studio – which put Palm Springs on the map as the perfect getaway!
+With its close proximity to LA’s movie studios, the area has long been a hotspot for celebrities.
+Since the 1920s, Hollywood’s ‘two-hour rule’ meant actors under contract must be no more than two hours away from the studio – which put the area on the map as the perfect getaway!
 Many stars had hideaway homes in the area including the likes of Frank Sinatra, Dean Martin, Marilyn Monroe, Bing Crosby and Cary Grant.

 Celebrity Tours runs a variety of guided tours around the most famous neighborhoods and homes with prices starting at $25 for kids and $54 for adults.